Big Island Whale Watching Tour from Kawaihae near Mauna Kea

 Good To Know

-• Bring reef-safe sunscreen, sunglasses, and non-slip footwear.
+• Bring sunscreen, sunglasses, a light jacket, and a camera.

 Description